Kareena-Treesa-Thomas/student-expense-tracker/README.md

 ## 📌 Student-expense-tracker(Python Project)💰
-A beginner-friendly Python CLI expense tracker designed to help students practice **core programming concepts** such as **lists, dictionaries, sets, recursion, and clean logic**.
+A beginner-friendly Python CLI expense tracker designed to help students practice **core programming concepts** such as **lists, dictionaries, sets, recursion, functions and clean logic**.
 The project allows users to add expenses, view them, calculate total spending, and analyze spending by category — all through a simple command-line interface.

 ---